 Welcome!
 This website documents the work of Brian Magloyoan in the sports media industry, featuring articles, videos, productions and projects.
 The site will also be updated with blog posts from Brian himself.
 Feel free to take a glance.

-Brian Magloyoan is in his third year as St. Mary’s University’s Sports Information Asst./Marketing Coordinator.
+Brian Magloyoan is in his fourth year as St. Mary’s University’s Sports Information Asst./Marketing Coordinator.

 Magloyoan (B.A.’15) is rather familiar with the university’s athletics department having been an intern his final two years as an undergraduate student.
 He was a commentator for over 100 live sports broadcasts, contributing writer for RattlerAthletics.com, part-time PA announcer for soccer, baseball and softball, host/project manager for the annual athletics banquet and revived the monthly web show Talkin’ Rattlers as the host and producer.
 During his tenure as an intern, Magloyoan covered several high profile events including three NCAA Regional Tournaments, the St. Mary’s Athletics Hall of Fame Ceremony and the 2015 Women’s College World Series.

 In May 2015, he received his Bachelor of Arts in Speech Communications from St. Mary’s.
 As a student, Magloyoan was involved on campus as a contributor for The Rattler newspaper from 2011-12 and was a High School Sports Content Producer for the San Antonio Express-News in 2015.

 Magloyoan continues to be an active participant within the University, including taking part in the intramural sports program, winning three championships to date (men’s flag football once, co-rec softball twice).